Craft Projects

 Sometimes the smallest dogs are the ones that have the most aggressive behavior.
 Yorkshire Terriers are up on that list.

 They’re small, but if you irritate one you’ll face their wrath.
-Try to create this Yorkshire Terrier Perler bead pattern from Bracelet Book… if you dare.
+Try to create this Yorkshire Terrier Perler bead pattern from rdveitch94… if you dare.

 I’m kidding, they’re sweet.